 |Presentation||Typically insert or supra-aural headphones|

-Response amplitude should be ≥ 2.5 times larger than the residual noise.
+2) Response amplitude should be larger than or equal to 2.5 times the residual noise

-Residual noise amplitude should be < 1.5 μV (as determined by average difference between replicates)
+3) Residual noise amplitude should be less than or equal to 1.5 µV (as determined by the average difference between replicates)

 Typically the ALR threshold recording is started at 60dB HL and increased or decreased by 20dB based on the response.
 5 or 10 dB steps are typically used when close to threshold.